DragonSenses/Algorithms/LeetCode/82-remove-duplicates-from-sorted-list-ii/problem.md

 # Strict Deduplication Approach

+The problem demands us to eliminate **all instances of duplicates**.
+As such this approach will be named **strict deduplication** approach.

+Here's how these two terms apply in this context:

+- **Strict:** This refers to a **rigorous, uncompromising** approach where any number appearing more than once is completely removed.
+Unlike Problem 83, where duplicates are condensed into a single occurrence, here we eliminate them **entirely**.

+- **Deduplication:** The process of **removing repeated occurrences of elements**.
+In this case, however, it's not just about reducing redundancy—it's about ensuring that only **numbers appearing exactly once** remain in the linked list.

+Together, **"Strict Deduplication"** captures the idea that we **fully eliminate** any value that appears more than once, rather than merely reducing duplicates to a single instance.

 ## **Intuition**

 Since the input linked list is sorted, duplicates are always adjacent, enabling easy identification.